Tampa Domestic Violence Defense Lawyer

 - Financial abuse

-Regardless of the specifics, if you have been accused, you need to act quickly to protect your legal rights.
-Our Tampa domestic violence defense lawyers are standing by to help.
+Regardless of the specifics, if you have been accused of domestic violence, you need to act quickly to protect your rights.
+Our Tampa domestic violence defense lawyer is standing by to help.

-About Protective Orders & Domestic Violence Charges in Tampa
+Protective Orders & Domestic Violence Charges in Florida

 The purpose of a protective order in Florida is to protect a victim from further violence or harm.
 Depending on the conditions imposed by the court, a protective order may prohibit any contact with the victim, prohibit further acts or threats of violence, and prohibit the alleged abuser from coming within a certain distance of the victim’s home, workplace, or school.